 Remote work would be impossible without the technology options we have today.
 Wifi connections, instant messaging, and project management software all allow colleagues to work together instantaneously.
 Before the right technology comes into place, employees should take steps to ensure that working from home is protected from cybercriminals.

 Remote teams need to be intentional about protecting their digital workspaces from data breaches, especially if they are handling private client information.
 Knowledge workers, or employees who handle sensitive data, should use a Virtual Private Network (VPN).
-This gives individuals access to their secure corporate network and intranet without exposing data to the world.
+Security measurements give individuals access to their secure corporate network and intranet without exposing data to the world.

-To make employees feel truly connected, they need the right platforms for communication.
+To make employees feel truly connected and to boost teamwork, they need the right platform for communication.
 Companies should conduct a review of their current communication tools to see what will work in a remote setting.
 Sending an email and waiting to receive a response may not be the most efficient way to get things done, especially with time-sensitive projects.
 Implementing instant messaging means colleagues can reach out to someone quickly if they need to.
 For face-to-face interaction, planned video conferences and meetings can be the perfect solution.

 We rely on technology to stay connected with colleagues and get updates about current projects.
-G Suite collaboration tools have become especially popular since they offer a range of tools to be fully remote.
-The G Suite tools are all easily accessed within a web browser, which means they can be accessed at any time and from any device.
+Google Workspace collaboration tools (formerly G Suite) have become especially popular since they offer a range of tools to be fully remote.
+The Google Workspace tools are all easily accessed within a web browser, which means they can be accessed at any time and from any device.
 Remote workers can stay in the loop with video conferencing, real-time document collaboration, instant messaging platforms, and more.

 Some employees may not be familiar with remote platforms or tools, especially if they have worked in an office space for most of their professional lives.
 Companies should invest in regular learning and training, so individuals know how to navigate these systems.
 When employees are fully informed about the tools they use, they tend to make fewer mistakes.
 In fact, the right training program can increase employee engagement and decrease the need for supervision in the future.
 Collaborative learning also allows employees to work together and solve issues as a team.